knivier/trollgame/README.md

 If you have less soldiers than his health, you loose and also you loose money.
 The more soldiers you have than his health, you gain money!

+If you have a consistant win streak (usually with the easiest levels), a bounty starts.
+You can choose to flee or fight the hellhound from which the bounty spawns.
+If you defeat the hellhound, you gain immense amounts of money, speeding up your progress.
+However if you loose, you're executed and it's game over.
+If you choose to flee, the odds are even in escaping.
+You loose less people and money if you dont make it back intact.

 Each day, you gain $10.
 Enjoy the game!